Planning and running courses: Course leader

 • The course objectives and grading criteria are outlined to the students at the beginning of the course.

-• The students are told about previous course evaluations (outcome and any action).
+• The students are informed about previous course evaluations (outcome and any action).

 • The students are told how the course will be evaluated.
 A student representative is appointed.